 Warm, fudgy peanut butter chocolate lava cakes are a simple yet decadent dessert.
 These molten lava cakes filled with creamy peanut butter come together in minutes and are best served with a scoop of vanilla ice cream.

 I am no stranger to combining chocolate and flavor in desserts.
-I’ve made chocolate peanut butter cheesecake, cupcakes, cookies and even a healthy breakfast smoothie.
+I’ve made chocolate peanut butter cheesecake, cupcakes, and even chocolate peanut butter mousse cake.
 I believe the perfect dessert is one that you can’t help but taking only one more bite until the entire thing is gone.
 These chocolate lava cakes are just that – warm cake on the outside with a molten peanut butter center – and individually sized so you don’t have to share!

 Perhaps my favorite thing about this Chocolate Peanut Butter Lava Cake is how simple it is to make.
 Once you’ve mastered the basic chocolate fondant, or molten chocolate lava cake, adding in a dollop of peanut butter to the center is a no-brainer.
 These lava cakes can be made by hand and baked in under 10 minutes, perfect for a Valentine’s Day dessert.